-Employability and entrepreneurship offering does not fit the local context.
+does not fit the local context.
 Institutions do not believe in women's projects.
 "There is no man to back them."
 Unequal treatment of men and women among the institutions.
 Institutions need training in gender and prevention of violence against women.
 Little associativeness is a weakness.
-Will and interest of women is key, as well as the cultural background important factor in the initiatives' sustainability, followed by ability, willingness to make commitments and institutional support.
+Will and interest of women is key, as well as the cultural background followed by ability, willingness to make commitments and institutional support.
 The IMAS "self-consumption" program is very important to guarantee a minimum income floor.
 The cultural background of beneficiaries should be an important consideration in accompaniment processes.
 Working with (family) men is also necessary.
 In the absence of local employment, entrepreneurship should be strengthened.
-Limited information to understand the local context (to develop economic solutions) The care plan must be comprehensive and include drug addiction, violence, work with children, among other issues, to generate a change in the beneficiary population.
-Associativeness can be very important.
-Beneficiaries' cultural background is very important to develop tailor-made comprehensive solutions.
-Territorial approach is important to guide training and entrepreneurship processes.
+Limited information to understand the local context (to develop economic solutions) The care plan must be comprehensive and include drug addiction, violence, work with children, among other issues, to generate a change entrepreneurship offering does not fit the local context.
+Institutions do not believe in women's projects.
+"There is no man to back them."
+Unequal treatment of men and women among the institutions.
+Institutions need training in gender and prevention of violence against women.
+Little associativeness is a weakness.
+Will and interest of women is key, as well as the cultural initiatives' sustainability, followed by ability, willingness to make commitments and institutional support.
+The IMAS "self-consumption" program is very important to guarantee a minimum income floor.
+The cultural background of beneficiaries should be an important consideration in accompaniment processes.
+Working with (family) men is also necessary.
+In the absence of local employment, entrepreneurship should be strengthened.
+Limited information to understand the local context (to develop economic solutions) The care plan must be comprehensive and include drug addiction, violence, work with children, among other background is very important to develop tailor-made comprehensive solutions.
+Territorial approach is important to guide training and entrepreneurship